 9:40 a.m.
 Sado Historical Legend Museum – First, learn about the history and legends of Sado.
 It also has a beautiful Japanese garden.

 11:00 a.m.
-Sado Nishimikawa Gold Park – Experience mining gold dust
+Sado Nishimikawa Gold Park – Experience panning for gold dust

 12:00 p.m.
 Lunchtime

 1:30 p.m.
 Sado Island Taiko Centre – Experience a taiko program by "taiko performing arts ensemble Kodo", which is based in Ogi and internationally active.
 The duration of the experience is 60 minutes and costs 2,000 yen.
-Reservations must be made at least two days in advance. http://sadotaiken.jp/
+Reservations must be made at least two days in advance at http://sadotaiken.jp/.

 3:00 p.m.
 Tarai Bune Rikiya Kanko Kisen – Experience riding a Tarai Bune